ALSalsabeela/MUT-master/README.md

                                                   ============================================================================
 Finally 2 windows applications
 1-Android programming helper
-first function webservice >> it used to generate android code and php queries to save your time just you will select some spinners and buttons second function GetColor >> it have all colors just choose color you like and it will print an xml code of this color third function Multilanguage >>  you will write the word and it's translate and it will generate code for both language in android finally >> so important sites like
+first function webservice >> it used to generate android code and sql queries to save your time just you will select some spinners and buttons second function GetColor >> it have all colors just choose color you like and it will print an xml code of this color third function Multilanguage >>  you will write the word and it's translate and it will generate code for both language in android finally >> so important sites like